sagemath/trac_to_gh/Issue 9553.md

 ```
 Assignee: @williamstein

-When doing "sage -ba" from the shell, one gets a prompt:
+Running `sage -ba` from the shell gives

 ```
  *** WARNING ***